 Security analysts have the role of ensuring the casinos are operating safely.
 They are responsible for monitoring online casinos in particular and watching out for any potential breaches or threats to the sites.
-This especially important for global online casino sites, for example PartyCasino who operate 24/7.
+This especially important for global online casino sites, for example PartyCasino, which has players worldwide.
 Furthermore, these analysts also have to ensure that all software and systems used by the sites are preventing any cyberattacks or hacking from occurring.

 This is a vital role as it goes a long way towards ensuring that online casinos are safe and therefore so are the funds and details of their players.